 Commonly, the problem affects the groin and armpits.
 Other areas are sometimes affected such as under the breasts and on the vulva, the scrotum, the buttocks and the skin in front of the anus (the perineum).
-Women tend to develop it more commonly in the armpits, groin and under the breasts.
+Women tend to develop it more commonly in the armpits, in the groin and under the breasts.
 Men more commonly develop disease that affects the skin around the anus.

 The wounds caused by the boils and abscesses heal poorly, leaving scars.
 In severe cases, the pus tunnels down under the skin surface.
 The tunnels (channels) formed are called sinus tracts.
 Multiple areas of hidradenitis can become linked under the skin surface, by a network of interconnected sinus tracts.
 This means the inflammation (and sometimes infection) travels deeper and becomes more widespread.

 The eventually healed areas are full of thick scar tissue.
 The scarring left behind can be as unsightly as the discharging wounds.

 Is hidradenitis suppurativa known by any other names?

 Hidradenitis suppurativa is known by several other names, which can cause confusion.
 These are:

 - Acne inversa